baiyongan/advanced-python-techniques/docs/part06_intermediate_reading/effective_python/content.md

 ## Chapter 1: Pythonic Thinking

+??? abstract
     The Python community has come to use the adjective **Pythonic** to describe code that follows a particular style.
 The idioms of Python have emerged over time through experience using the language and working with others.
 This chapter covers the best way to do the most common things in Python.

 - [x] 1 Know Which Version of Python You’re Using
 - [x] 2 Follow the PEP 8 Style Guide